Code-Institute-Submissions/denisklopotan-green-kitchen_NovResub2/README.md

 # Green Kitchen

 !
 NOTE: Green Kitchen project is still in its sprouting phase.
 After leave of absence ended, i was given access to LMS again and 10 days for late submission of PP4.
 Due to short time allocated, unfortunately i could not process study material and make project on time, although im very happy with my personal progress and understanding of coding, and im starting to have much more fun :D looking forward to resubmit it proper! thank you

+!
+Project was based on unfinished template of module 'I think therefore i blog' from CI, all credits to it

 ![responsive](media/kitchen_table.jpg)
 Link to the live website: [Green Kitchen](https://green-kitchen.herokuapp.com/)